SuperElastix/SimpleElastix/Documentation/source/GettingStarted.rst

     sudo python setup.py install

 Target language dependencies need to be pre-installed.
-These :code:`apt-get` packages are
+The :code:`apt-get` packages are

 ::